technomancy/leiningen/doc/TUTORIAL.md

 You can add third-party repositories by setting the `:repositories` key in project.clj.
 See the [sample.project.clj](https://github.com/technomancy/leiningen/blob/stable/sample.project.clj) for examples on how to do so.
-For example, you may want to add the Sonatype repository in order to get the latest SNAPSHOT development version of a library.
+This sample also uses additional repositories such as the Sonatype repository which gives access to the latest SNAPSHOT development version of a library (Clojure or Java).
+It also contains other relevant settings regarding repositories such as update frequency.

 ### Checkout Dependencies